last update: August 16, 2021

 The Enoshima Electric Railway

-(Enoden) connects Kamakura station
+(Enoden) is a small coastal railway that connects Kamakura station

-to Fujisawa station
+with Fujisawa station

-, stopping also at Enoshima station
+, also stopping at Enoshima station

 From Ofuna station